nbulatovic/HAP/README.md

 ﻿# HAP
 Homeworks - Advanced applied programming course (Haladó alkalmazott programozás)

 The first two task compiled with *g++* only: g++ -std=c++17 -O2 -Wall -pedantic -pthread main.cpp.
-The others compiled with *Visual Studio Build Tools 2017 - x86_amd64* and *Clang 8.0.0 for MSVC with Visual Studio Build Tools 2017 amd64* (see the CMake files are in the folders).
+The others compiled with *Visual Studio Build Tools 2017 - x86_amd64* and *Clang 8.0.0 for MSVC with Visual Studio Build Tools 2017 amd64* (see the CMake files in the folders).

 ### hw01's tasks